-Codified as Title 13 of the Long Beach city code and Adopted via Ordinance No. 857 on August 2, 2010 and as amended by Ordinance No. 887a, adopted February 4, 2013, amended by Ordinance No. 892, adopted April 13, and amended by Ordinance 920, adopted on August 3, 2015.
+Adopted through Ordinance No. 985 on October 5, 2020.

 Only associated wetlands themselves, and not their buffers that extend outside shoreline jurisdiction, are subject to the SMP.
 Buffers of associated wetlands are regulated under the City’s Critical Areas Regulations.